Ghanem99/Ghanem99/README.md

 This is Mahmoud,

-<h2>Highly motivated computer science student with a passion for problem-solving, business, coding, sports, and entrepreneurship.
+<h3 style="alig:center">Highly motivated computer science student with a passion for problem-solving, business, coding, sports, and entrepreneurship.
 Consistently seeking opportunities to apply technical expertise to develop innovative
 solutions and drive business growth.
 Thrives in fast-paced environments, adapting quickly to emerging technologies and industry trends.
-Excellent teamwork and communication abilities.</h2>
+Excellent teamwork and communication abilities.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">